 - Training to keep up with changes in criminals and technology is analysts’ biggest challenge, far outranking the tectonic workforce shifts caused by COVID-19

 Hear from a tradecraft expert on the findings and implications of this survey.
-Join Authentic8’s Nick Finnberg, OSINT specialist and former counter-narcotics and anti-money laundering investigator, as he digs into the meaning behind the statistics.
-The webinar will be led by the report author, Authentic8’s Jeff Phillips, and the live session will include a Q&A.
+Authentic8’s Nick Finnberg, OSINT specialist and former counter-narcotics and anti-money laundering investigator, dug into the meaning behind the statistics.
+The webinar was led by the report author, Authentic8’s Jeff Phillips.